 Pick Your Spot

-The first choice you will have to make when you arrive at camp is choosing your spot.
+The first choice you will have to make when you arrive at camp is choosing a spot for your tent.
 This can feel like getting a new house as a child, especially when you are in a big group.
 Everyone gets through the door and rushes for the best room before yelling “dibs!” and slamming the door.

 Prepare for this land rush ahead of time by doing your research about the campsite and arriving early to beat the rush.

-You want to find a spot on high ground to avoid any unwelcome surprises like flash floods or puddling.
+You want to find a spot on high ground to avoid any unwelcome surprises from a heavy rain like flash floods or puddling.
 High ground will also be a safer bet for you in the case of an emergency.

 Check the soil and foliage for signs of water damage like flattened grass, or water stained rocks.
 The higher the ground you choose, the less likely you are to be disturbed by rain when it comes, and all campers know that it can come out of the blue.
 Be prepared for soiled ground with extra tarps if necessary.